jbouduin/my2cents/.github/ISSUE_TEMPLATE/functional-enhancement.md

 ---
-name: Improvement
+name: Functional enhancement
-about: Suggest an improvement for this project
+about: Suggest an enhancement to an existing feature for this product
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**What feature would you like to be improved?**
+**What feature would you like to be enhanced?**

 **Is your improvement request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]